 Optional Redemption for the Series 2020A Bonds.
-The Series 2020A Bonds maturing on May 1, 2040 and May 1, 2049 are subject to redemption, at the option of the Authority, in whole or in part at any time, on any date on or after May 1, 2030, on a pro rata basis at a Redemption Price equal to 100% of the principal amount of such Series 2020A Bonds or portions thereof to be redeemed, plus accrued interest to the redemption date.
+The Series 2020A Bonds maturing on or after May 1, 20 are subject to redemption, at the option of the Authority, in whole or in part at any time, on any date on or after May 1, 20, on a pro rata basis at a Redemption Price equal to 100% of the principal amount of such Series 2020A Bonds or portions thereof to be redeemed, plus accrued interest to the redemption date.

-The Series 2020A Bonds maturing on or before May 1, 2035 will be subject to redemption on any date and the Series 2020A Bonds maturing on May 1, 2040 and May 1, 2049 will be subject to redemption on any date before May 1, 2030, at the option of the Authority, in whole or in part (on a pro rata basis with respect to the Series 2020A Bonds to be redeemed as described below) at any time, at a Redemption Price equal to the greater of:
+The Series 2020A Bonds will be subject to redemption on any date prior to May 1, 20 at the option of the Authority in whole or in part (on a pro rata basis with respect to the Series 2020A Bonds to be redeemed as described below), at any time, at a Redemption Price equal to the greater of:

-(i) 100% of the principal amount of the Series 2020A Bonds to be redeemed; or

-(ii) the sum of the present values of the remaining scheduled payments of principal and interest on the Series 2020A Bonds to be redeemed (exclusive of interest accrued to the date fixed for redemption) discounted to the date of redemption on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus 25 basis points, plus accrued and unpaid interest on the Series 2020A Bonds being redeemed to the date fixed for redemption.
+- (i) 100% of the principal amount of the Series 2020A Bonds to be redeemed; or - (ii) the sum of the present values of the remaining scheduled payments of principal and interest on the Series 2020A Bonds to be redeemed (exclusive of interest accrued to the date fixed for redemption) discounted to the date of redemption on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus basis points, plus accrued and unpaid interest on the Series 2020A Bonds being redeemed to the date fixed for redemption.